JFritz227/Madelon_Data_Set/README.md

 - Build feature selection pipelines using at least three different techniques
 - **NOTE**: these pipelines are being used for feature selection not prediction

-##### Jupyter Notebook, Step 3 - Feature Importance
+##### Jupyter Notebook, Step 3 - Testing Model Pipelines
-- Use the results from step 2 to discuss feature importance in the dataset
 - Considering these results, develop a strategy for building a final predictive model
 - recommended approaches:
     - Use feature selection to reduce the dataset to a manageable size then use conventional methods
     - Use dimension reduction to reduce the dataset to a manageable size then use conventional methods
     - Use an iterative model training method to use the entire dataset
+- This notebook should be a "playground" where you try various approaches to solving this problem

 ##### Jupyter Notebook, Step 4 - Build Model
 - Implement your final model